Huite/HydroDaemonDemo/README.md

 Julia is a garbage-collected languages without the need for manual memory management.
 This makes it memory safe by default and easy to write, but this has the downside that it's easy to slow down programs by accidental dynamic allocations and garbage collection cycles.
-The code in this repository has been carefully written to allocate only during initialization;
+The code in this repository has been carefully written to minimize memory allocations.
-while the model is running, it requires no additional memory.